aca2328/k8s_manage/README.md

 # k8s_manage

- clone this to you mac to manage distantly a k8s cluster
+ clone this to you mac to manage distantly a k8s cluster using Octant running locally

  ## prerequises
 * installed k8s cluster with ssh key configured for ssh remote access to master/control-plane